Example

 type

-: this should always be ec2
+: this should always beec2

 instance_type

 : the EC2 instance type.
-This defaults to t2.micro
+This defaults tot2.micro

-available EC2 instance types can be found here.ami_image
+.
+The list of all available EC2 instance types can be found here.ami_image

 : the Amazon machine image to use.
-This defaults to ami-0889a44b331db0194
+This defaults toami-0889a44b331db0194

-You should be able to find a list of available AMIs for your region via the AWS
+.
+You should be able to find a list of available AMIs for your region via the AWS console (EC2 >> Images >> AMI Catalog).

 must be an Amazon Linux AMI.
 We’re working on adding support for

-other Linux-based images (e.g., Debian, Ubuntu, etc.)python_version
+other Linux-based images (e.g., Debian, Ubuntu, etc.)Optional keys

-this your code will run using the Python version native to the EC2 instance.
-The latest
+: the Python version to use.
+This is optional.
+If this isn’t specified, this your code will run using the Python version native to the EC2 instance.
+The latest version is always used, i.e.,:python_version: 3

 is usedpython_version: 3.1